PrairieLearn/pl-demo-course/courseInstances/SectionA/assessments/01-ExamInstantFeedback/__docs/docs.md

-## Homework with unlimited attempts
+## Exam/Quiz with instant feedback and retry attempt for partial credit

-This assessment provides an example of how we can use PrairieLearn to deliver homework based on a mastery skill approach, where students need to correctly answer different question variants to achieve 100% score.
+This assessment provides an example of how we can use PrairieLearn to deliver exams that are individualized for each student, auto-graded with instant feedback, and with opportunity for retry attempts for partial credit.

+This example uses `"type": "Exam"` in the assessment configuration file.
+The example source code is available on [Github](https://github.com/PrairieLearn/pl-demo-course/blob/master/courseInstances/SectionA/assessments/01-ExamInstantFeedback/infoAssessment.json).

 ![](assessment-page.png)

-This homework setup is achieved using `"type": "Homework"` in the assessment configuration file.
-The example source code is available on [Github](https://github.com/PrairieLearn/pl-demo-course/blob/master/courseInstances/SectionA/assessments/04-Homework/infoAssessment.json).

-### Submission and grading options

-#### 1) Unlimited variants with single attempts
+### 1) Unlimited variants with single attempts

 Using the default settings for `"type": "Homework"`, students will be presented with an unlimited number of attempts for each question. where every new attempt corresponds to a different variant of the question (i.e., one single attempt per question variant).
 We will use Question 3 in this assessment to illustrate this setup.
 The question is added to the configuration file [(infoAssessment.json)](https://github.com/PrairieLearn/pl-demo-course/blob/master/courseInstances/SectionA/assessments/04-Homework/infoAssessment.json) using the following syntax: